Willilo31/Automatically_Executing_Python_Script_on_Jetson_Nano_Startup/README.md

 Contributions are welcome!
 If you find any issues or have ideas to enhance the guide, feel free to open an issue or submit a pull request.
 Your contributions will help make this guide even more helpful for the Jetson Nano community.

 ## License
-This project is licensed under the [MIT License](LICENSE), which means you are free to use, modify, and distribute the content for your purposes.
-Refer to the license file for more information.
+This project is currently not licensed under any specific open-source license.
+All rights are reserved.
+You are welcome to view and use the code for educational and personal purposes.
+However, please note that this does not grant you any rights to distribute or use the code for commercial purposes without explicit permission from the project owner.